BiAPoL/blog/johannes_mueller/anaconda_getting_started/Readme.md

 ## Using conda

 Although Anaconda provides a graphical user interface, it is rather common to use Anaconda from the command line.
 Hence, we will stick to using it for the rest of this tutorial.
-If you are not used to using the command line, Robert Haase explains a few concepts [here](https://youtu.be/MOEPe9TGBK0?t=1146).
+If you are not used to using the command line, Robert explains a few concepts [here](https://youtu.be/MOEPe9TGBK0?t=1146).

 First, we open a command line prompt.
 In Windows, you can simply hit the Windows-button, type `cmd` and hit `Enter` to spawn a command line prompt.
 In [Mac OS](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac), click the Launchpad icon in the Dock, type `Terminal` in the search field, then click `Terminal`.
 In Linux, you typically find the Terminal application listed on the left-hand side application panel.